No tariff increase for customers enjoying under 12 hours electricity daily — NERC

 Mr Dafe Akpeneye, NERC Commissioner, Legal Licensing and Compliance, made the clarification during the regulatory agency’s online town hall meeting with customers on the new electricity tariff regime.

-The News Agency of Nigeria (NAN) reports that the DisCos had on Sept.
+The DisCos had on Sept.
 1 announced the implementation of new Service Reflective Tariff Plan (SRT) across their franchise areas.

 The DisCos said the classes of customers had been categorised into five bands with bands D and E who were not enjoying 12 hours daily power supply not affected by the new tariff plan.